cwrc/CWRC-Schema/README.md

 #CWRC Schema and Templates
 ================

-CWRC Schemas and supporting documents
+CWRC Schemas and supporting documents.

 ## Contents